FiorenMas/Revanced-And-Revanced-Extended-Non-Root/docs/Frequently Asked Questions.md

 ### Q: How do I use this repository for building MicroG?

 Here are the steps to help you build MicroG using [inotia00](https://github.com/inotia00/VancedMicroG) source code with GitHub Actions.
-I'm not implying that downloading directly from inotia00's repository is dangerous, but it's always wise to exercise caution when working with online resources.
+I'm not implying that downloading directly from inotia00's repository is dangerous, but using prebuilt file not safe at all.

 You should [fork](https://github.com/FiorenMas/Revanced-And-Revanced-Extended-Non-Root/fork) the repository, and then move to the `Action` tab
 ![Click Action](https://i.imgur.com/GewSCbi.png)